sebastianspiegel/sebastianspiegel/README.md

 - 👋 Hi, I’m @sebastianspiegel
-- 👀 I’m interested in full stack development
+- 🌱 Junior full stack dev at gondola.cc
-- 🌱 I’m currently learning TypeScript
 - 💞️ I’m looking to collaborate on accessible and inclusive projects
 - 📫 How to reach me https://www.linkedin.com/in/sebastian-spiegel/